 In October of 2012, at the 100 Year Starship Symposium, NASA researcher Harold White gave a presentation where he announced that he discovered loopholes in the mathematical equations.
 Loopholes which brought down the energy requirements to levels much lower than previously thought.
 He calculated that by altering the design of the warp engine and the ship itself, he could get the energy requirements down to just a few thousand pounds of mass.
-This takes warp drives out of the realm of science fiction and puts them in the realm of the plausible.
+This advancement, and others like it, edge warp drives ever further out of the realm of science fiction and closer to reality.

 Stephen Clark (20 May 2010).
 “H-2A Launch Report – Mission Status Center“.
 Spaceflight Now.